 The extra wire nuts add a bit of a mess, but since the new cables are 14-gauge stranded, they're easy to push back into the electrical box.
 I also used the wire nuts supplied with the switches as they're smaller.

 Remove Side Tabs from Smart Switches

-In my case, I was installing the two smart switches side by side, attaching the new switches to the electrical box required removal of the metal tabs on the sides.
-Removing the tabs on the right side of the dimmer switch and both sides of the fan switch are needed.
+In my case, I was installing the two smart switches side by side, attaching the new switches to the electrical box that required removal of the metal tabs on the sides.
+Removing the tabs on the right side of the dimmer switch and both sides of the fan switch is needed.

 Attach New Switches to Switch Box

 The new switches are screwed back into the electrical box.

 Note: My amateur photography skills make them look crooked in the picture.
 They're not.

 The Claro wallplate comes in two pieces.
 The back half is mounted on the wall with screws into the new switches.

 Finally, the front cover of the Claro wallplate snaps into place.